Matthew Bogdanos: Biography

+Military Service

 Bogdanos enlisted into the United States Marine Corps Reserve in January 1977, while still a freshman.
-In 1988 he resigned from active duty to join the Manhattan district attorney's office.
+During his military service, he served as a military lawyer at Camp Lejeune for three years before joining the Manhattan District Attorney's Office in New York in 1988 and becoming a homicide prosecutor.
 Following the September 11, 2001 attacks, Bogdanos returned to full-time active duty.

 In 1996, Bogdanos led a counter-narcotics action on the Mexico–United States border, he was active during Operation Desert Storm and served in South Korea, Lithuania, Guyana, Kazakhstan, Uzbekistan and Kosovo.
-In 2001 he was part of a law enforcement, counter-terrorism team deployed to Afghanistan, where he was awarded a Bronze Star for actions against Al-Qaeda for, according to the bronze Star citation, “seizing unexpected opportunities and relying on his personal courage often at great personal risk.
+In 2001, he was part of a law enforcement, counter-terrorism team deployed to Afghanistan, where he was awarded a Bronze Star for actions against Al-Qaeda for, according to the bronze Star citation, "seizing unexpected opportunities and relying on his personal courage often at great personal risk.

+In 2001 Matthew Bogdanos gained national attention for the prosecution of Sean Combs, who was acquitted of weapons and bribery charges in a trial stemming from a 1999 nightclub shootout.

+Combatting Looting

-In March 2003 he was promoted to colonel and deployed to Iraq as head of the team.
+In March 2003, he was promoted to colonel and deployed to Iraq as head of the team.
 During his stint in Iraq, the Iraq Museum in Baghdad was sacked and thousands of valuable antiquities were stolen.
 For over five years Bogdanos led a team to recover the artifacts.
-Up to 2006 approximately 10000 artifacts were recovered through his efforts.
+Up to 2006, approximately 10000 artifacts were recovered through his efforts.
 Antiquities recovered include the Warka Vase and The Mask of Warka.
 Bogdanos wrote a memoir, Thieves of Baghdad: One Marine's Passion for Ancient Civilizations and the Journey to Recover the World's Greatest Stolen Treasures, which he co-wrote with William Patrick.
 The book chronicles his efforts to recover the missing Iraqi artifacts.
 In November 2005, he was awarded a National Humanities Medal from President George W. Bush for his efforts to recover the artifacts.
 He has also received the 2004 Public Service Award from the Hellenic Lawyers of America, the 2006 Distinguished Leadership Award from the Washington DC Historical Society, and a 2007 Proclamation from the City of New York, among other awards.
-Deployed to Afghanistan in 2009 with NATO counter-insurgency forces, he was released back into the Marine Reserves in September 2010 and returned to the District Attorney’s Office.
+Deployed to Afghanistan in 2009 with NATO counter-insurgency forces, he was released back into the Marine Reserves in September 2010, and returned to the District Attorney's Office.